jdefrance7/SeniorDesignProject/README.md

 ## Acknowledgements
 We would like to thank Professor Nikolaos Papanikolopoulos, Travis Hanson, and all of the team members in the Solar UAV lab at the University of Minnesota - Twin Cities for allowing us to work on this amazing project with them.

-We would also like to acknowledge Professor Paul Imbertson for his time and effort as the Senior Design Faculty Mentor.
+We would also like to acknowledge Professor Paul Imbertson for his time and effort as our Senior Design Faculty Mentor.